santiment/academy/src/docs/metrics/social-dominance/index.md

 ---
 title: Social Dominance
-author: Ivan
+author: Santiment Team
-date: 2020-04-13
+date: 2022-10-18
-description: What percent of the total social volume is dedicated to an asset or a search term
+description: Share of the crypto discussions that refer to an asset/phrase
 # REF metrics-hub/metricshub/social_dominance.py
 ---

 ## Definition

+Social Dominance shows the share of the discussions in crypto media that is referring to a particular asset or phrase.

-Social Dominance is build on top of the [Social Data](/metrics/details/social-data).
+The metric is build on top of the [Social Data](/metrics/details/social-data).

+### Social Dominance for an Asset

-Social Dominance for an asset compares the [Social Volume](/metrics/social-volume) of that asset to the combined social volume of the 100 largest market cap assets.
+Social Dominance for an asset compares the [Social Volume](/metrics/social-volume) of that asset to the combined social volume of the 100 largest assets by marketcap.

+Social Dominance of 50% for an asset means that the number of messages/posts that discuss this asset equal half the number of messages/posts that discuss the Top 100 assets.

+> This definition allows the social dominance of an asset to exceed 100%.
+> This can happen for assets whose name and/or ticker is a very common English word.

+### Social Dominance for a text phrase

-Social Dominance for arbitrary search term compares the [Social Volume](/metrics/social-volume) of that search term to the total number of documents available.
-This essentially counts how many percent of all documents match this search term.
+Social Dominance for an arbitrary text phrase compares the [Social Volume](/metrics/social-volume) of that search term to the total number of documents available.
+This essentially computes the percentage of all documents that match this search term.

-Social Dominance of 50 for an asset means that half of all messages/posts regarding assets are discussing exactly this asset.

 ## Access